 Provide a challenge code on the closing page of an event/session survey.

-⭐️ Keep in mind, if you do have codes that will be given out by your team, exhibitors, etc., be sure to brief them on the challenges and codes and game so they know what to do and when to give the codes to attendees.
+⭐️ Keep in mind, if you do have codes that will be given out by your team, exhibitors, etc., be sure to brief them on the challenges, codes, and game so they know what to do and when to give the codes to attendees.

 Incentivize (the Right Way!)

 Rewards don't have to be expensive — a small prize can go a long way!
 We recommend that you consider what kind of prize your specific audience would want.
-The game often takes off organically, as folks love to compete — and it gives introverts an excuse to interact!
-While we have seen folks give away $10,000, we have also seen folks simply use recognition as a motivator.
+The game often takes off organically, because folks love to compete — and it gives introverts an excuse to interact!
+While we've seen folks give away $10,000 (no, really), we've also seen folks simply use recognition as a motivator.

 Here are some ideas to consider for incentives: